-There were a total of 154 new leprosy cases in 2010, of which 9 (6%) cases were paucibacillary (PB) and 145(94%) multi-bacillary (MB) cases.
-This is a decrease of 25% compared to the 204 cases registered the previous year.
-The number of leprosy patients on the register at the end of the year decreased from 234 cases in 2009 to 130 cases in 2010.
+There were a total of 102 new leprosy cases in 2011, of which 11 (10%) cases were paucibacillary (PB) and 94(90%) multi-bacillary (MB) cases.
+This is a decrease of 47% compared to the 154 cases registered the previous year.
+The number of leprosy patients on the register at the end of the year was 268 cases in 2011.
 The proportion of disabilities among the newly registered cases still remain high calling for increased support to sensitization of health care workers to increase their index of suspicion for leprosy.
-About 20% had disability grade 2, and an additional 23% had disability grade 1, indicating that 43% of cases presented themselves in an already advanced stage of the disease, either caused by patients or health provider delay.
-However, in 6% of new cases the disability grade was not recorded.
-Compared to 2009, the overall case holding improved for both (PB) and (MB) cases.
-The proportion of cases released from treatment (RFT) increased from 70% in 2007 to 86% in 2008 for PB cases and for MB cases it increased from 73% in 2009 to 74% in 2010.
-It is important to note that the sharp decline in the number of Leprosy cases could be attributed to the massive campaigns which had been initiated in 2009.
-This could have led to a high number of cases reported in that particular year whereas in the year 2010 there were no campaigns carried out.
+Of the 102 new patients 12% had disability grade 2, and an additional 31% had disability grade 1, indicating that 43% of cases presented themselves in an already advanced stage of the disease, either caused by patients or health provider delay.
+However, in 12% of new cases the disability grade was not recorded.
+Compared to 2010, case holding declined for both (PB) and (MB) cases.
+The proportion of cases released from treatment (RFT) declined from 86% in 2008 to 77% in 2009 for PB cases and for MB cases from 74% in 2010 to 70% in 2010.
+It is important that efforts are intensified to improve the case holding amongst the Leprosy patients.
 The DLTLD continued to pursue implementation of the quality DOTS strategy through expansion and harnessing gains made in previous years.
-These initiatives include engaging all providers (PPM), implementation of activities aimed at mitigating the impact of HIV on TB and TB on HIV.
+These initiatives include engagement of all providers (PPM), implementation of activities aimed at mitigating the impact of HIV on TB and TB on HIV.
 Community engagement and involvement (CB-DOTS), intensification of efforts to control TB in large urban centres, strengthening the laboratory network for TB control, communication and social mobilization and the control of TB in congregate settings.

-To enable the DLTLD to implement these initiatives the DLTLD continued to receive financial and technical support from several organizations including the Government of Kenya through the Ministry of Public Health and Sanitation; the Government of the United States of America (USG) through the President's Emergency Plan for AIDS Relief (PEPFAR) whose main implementing agencies in Kenya include the Centers for Disease Control and Prevention (CDC) and the United States Agency for International Development (USAID) through TBCAP led by the Royal Netherlands Tuberculosis Association (KNCV) and subcontracting APHIA II partners, Malteser; a German NGO; the Global Fund to fight AIDS, TB and Malaria (GFATM), KAPTLD, African Medical and Research Foundation (AMREF), MERLIN and World Health Organization (WHO).
+To enable the DLTLD to implement these initiatives the DLTLD continued to receive financial and technical support from several organizations including the Government of Kenya through the Ministry of Public Health and Sanitation; the Government of the United States of America (USG) through the President's Emergency Plan for AIDS Relief (PEPFAR) whose main implementing agencies in Kenya include the Centers for Disease Control and Prevention (CDC) and the United States Agency for International Development (USAID) through TBCARE I led by the Royal Netherlands Tuberculosis Association (KNCV) and subcontracting APHIA II partners, the Global Fund to fight AIDS, TB and Malaria (GFATM), KAPTLD, African Medical and Research Foundation (AMREF) and World Health Organization (WHO).

-Activities carried out by the DLTLD in 2010 are summarized in this report.
+Activities carried out by the DLTLD in 2011 are summarized in this report.
 It is hoped that those who read this report will provide the DLTLD with constructive comments that will assist in the development of new or improved approaches to TB, Leprosy and Lung disease control activities in Kenya and assist the country towards implementing these activities.